Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 Shopping in E-Commerce - Path to Purchase optimization

-Advertising banners in online stores are a tool supporting the purchasing process.
+Advertising banners in online stores are a tool supporting the purchase process.
 They awaken needs and encourage potential customers to learn more about the product or brand. | Source: Ceneo.pl

 The integration isn't only about types of devices but also about combining online and offline channels into a consistent system that results in harmony.

-In general, the customer should perform as few actions as possible during the purchasing process, requiring minimal engagement and work from them.
+In general, the customer should perform as few actions as possible during the purchase process, requiring minimal engagement and work from them.
 The cost of interaction with the store should also be as low as possible.

 Accurate information and toleration of typical errors help achieve this goal.